-Long hours and sometimes unsocial hours when travelling.
+Physiotherapists have long hours and sometimes unsocial hours when travelling.
 You also spend a lot of time away from friends and family, which means missing family occasions (birthdays, anniversaries etc due to international fixture list).

 Universities usually look for A Levels Grade B/C. One A Level should be in biological science.
 Students should also hold a minimum of five GCSEs at grade C and above and include Maths, English Language and Sciences.

 What other qualifications do would-be physiotherapists need?

 Complete your hospital/clinic rotations as a junior physiotherapist to gain all round experience before specialising.
 Also, volunteer with a sports organisation/team to gain experience.
 Experience a day in the life of a sports physiotherapist by shadowing a physiotherapist for a day.